EU antitrust regulators to investigate ecommerce

 Vestager, who is Danish, said the inquiry was not targeted at U.S. companies which are major players in ecommerce.

-"It is not a question of nationality, it is a question of behaviour," she said.
+"It is not a question of nationality, it is a question of behavior," she said.

 The Commission can open cases against companies if the inquiry finds evidence of wrongdoing.
 Previous inquiries targeted the pharmaceutical and banking sectors, which led to cases and fines against several firms.